An inventory discrepancy happens when the actual on-hand inventory stock is different from the item quantity recorded in an inventory system.

 This is the first step if numbers don’t match up.
 A simple mistake during the original count can easily be rectified with a product recount.

 Check to ensure stock is not in the wrong location.
 It may not be missing, just in the wrong bin or in another area of the storeroom altogether.

 Have the correct unit of measurement been used?
-Make sure units are recorded as they have been receipted; individual units, by box, weight, length or litre.
-Establish a measure and stick with it.
+Make sure units are recorded as they have been receipted: individual units, by box, weight, length or litre.
+Establish a measurement and stick with it.

 Make sure the description in your inventory records actually matches the product being counted.
 A common error in stocktaking is when staff mistakenly count items with a different identification number or a similar product that has a variation in size or colour.

 Confirm that all sales have been accounted for and entered into your inventory management software.
 Ensure orders from suppliers have been delivered and entered into stock.

 Regardless of whether or not you can determine the cause of stock discrepancies, it is important to update your inventory records to reflect the results of your physical count.
 Whatever the records say, it is the physical, on-hand inventory that matters.